Youth Hockey Program Director

 - Other duties as assigned

-- Bachelor’s Degree and 2 years of experience in ice related youth sports and activities, or 6
+- Bachelor’s Degree and 2 - 6 years of experience in ice related youth sports and activities, or equivalent education and experience.

 - Successful management and recreational programming experience.

 - Experience in working within a university environment.

 - USA Hockey coaching certification.

 - Demonstrated commitment to sport.